BakrN/vortex/tests/regression/tensor_core/README.md

 The `build_experiment.sh` script in this directory is a bash script for running experiments.
 You can configure experiments by providing the `py/config.json` file as input to `py/config.py`.
 Alternatively, you can directly modify the `config.py` file or run experiments independently, but in such cases, ensure the necessary definitions are generated accordingly.

+As a first step, please follow instructions in the [Macro Definitions Section](#macro-definitions).

 To start running the experiments, please try executing the command: `./build_experiment.sh` at least once, to generate the binaries for the matrices: A, B and D.